- Bone Cancers in Children

 - Metatarsus Adductus

-Metatarsus adductus is a common foot deformity noted at birth that causes the front half of the foot, or forefoot, to turn inward.
+Metatarsus adductus is a common foot deformity noted at birth.
+It causes the front half of the child’s foot (forefoot) to turn inward.

 - Muscular Dystrophy